idiap/bob/src/doc/index.rst

  The |project| Project
 =======================

-|project| is a signal-processing and machine learning toolbox for vision and
+|project| is a signal-processing and machine learning toolbox for Biometrics
-speech processing developed at  `Idiap`_, in Switzerland.
+developed at  `Idiap`_, in Switzerland.
 The toolbox is written in C++ and is designed to be efficient.
-To learn about this project's history, please visit :doc:`TorchHistory`.
+To learn about this project's history, please visit :doc:`BobHistory`.

-We believe in free software and development standards. |project| is a open-sourced and licensed under the  FreeBSD license terms.
-For more information on licensing, please visit our :doc:`TorchLicensing`.
+We believe in free software and development standards. |project| is a open-sourced and licensed under the GPL version 3 license terms.
+For more information on licensing, please visit our :doc:`BobLicensing`.

 Enjoy!
 The |project| Team